TALZENNA- talazoparib capsule

 o

-Males with female partners who are pregnant or are able to become pregnant should use effective birth control during treatment with TALZENNA and for at least 4 months after receiving the last dose of TALZENNA.
+You should use effective birth control during treatment with TALZENNA and for 4 months after the last dose of TALZENNA.

 are breastfeeding or plan to breastfeed.
 It is not known if TALZENNA passes into your breast milk.
-Do not breastfeed during treatment with TALZENNA and for at least 1 month after receiving the last dose of TALZENNA.
+Do not breastfeed during treatment with TALZENNA and for 1 month after the last dose of TALZENNA.
 Talk to your healthcare provider about the best way to feed your baby during this time.

 Know the medicines you take.
 Keep a list of your medicines and show it to your healthcare provider and pharmacist when you get a new medicine.